silversub/terraform/provider/internet-services-resources.md

 ## `ibm_cis_firewall`
 {: #cis-firewall}

 Create, update, or delete a firewall for a domain that you included in your {{site.data.keyword.cis_full_notm}} instance.
+For more information, see [firewall rule actions](/docs/cis?topic=cis-actions).
 {: shortdesc}

 ### Sample Terraform code